sebnitu/vrembem/README.md

 #### CDN References

-Vrembem packges all bundles in two areas, `dist` contains all compressed production ready bundles and `dev` contains uncompressed versions (all using the same file names).
+Vrembem packages all bundles in two areas, `dist` contains all compressed production ready bundles and `dev` contains uncompressed versions (all using the same file names).
 Components that ship with JavaScript include 4 bundles:

 | Type       | Extension    | Description                                                                                                                                                                                                                     |
 | ---------- | ------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |